sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

         return bz != nil
     }
 ```
-Note that now, instead of accessing the the data from the `namesStoreKey` store, we now get it from the `ownersStoreKey` store.
-Because sdk.AccAddress is a type alias for `[]byte`, we can natively cast to it.
+Note that now, instead of accessing the data from the `namesStoreKey` store, we now get it from the `ownersStoreKey` store.
+Additionaly, because `sdk.AccAddress` is a type alias for `[]byte`, we can natively cast to it.
 We also added an extra function `HasOwner` that tells us whether a name already has an owner or not.

-Finally, we will add a getter and setter for the Price of a name.
+Finally, we will add a getter and setter for the price of a name.

 ```go
     // GetPrice - gets the current price of a name.
 If price doesn't exist yet, set to 1steak.